Lake Solai

 Lake Solai is a saltwater lake in the Rift Valley Province of Kenya.
 It is located near the town of Solai, at an elevation of 1667 m.
 Geological conditions at the lake during the Little Ice Age have been the object of a scientific study.

 In 2014 there was a major contamination event at the lake.

+Nakuru county government has stocked the lake with fish and provided motor boats for fishing and tourism.